Scientific Name

 How to Grow and Care

-Honeysuckle vines should be planted during the spring in cooler climates because their roots thrive when cool and shaded.
-Make sure to wait until the final frost before planting them.
+Honeysuckle vines should be planted in cooler climates during spring because their roots thrive when cool and shaded.
+However, make sure to wait until the final frost before planting them.

 Origin